dinhyen/dinhyen.github.io/source/_posts/2013-02-01-mini-project-adding-a-second-hard-drive-to-the-mac-mini.markdown

 The Mac Mini is like a work of art.
 The model I have, however, has a drawback.
 While it is a level above the base model and comes with an Intel Core i7 processor, it has a rather sluggish 5400rpm hard drive.
 Since I plan on using it to watch live TV and record shows, I need more performance.

 The server edition of the Mac Mini comes in the same case, but has 2 internal hard drives.
 It turns out that all Mac Minis (2012) have 2 hard drive slots.
 For my Mac Mini, the second slot sits empty.
 I want to add a Solid State Drive (SSD).
 The SSD will host OS X and the applications, while the other hard drive will host media.
 Getting to it in the cramped, tightly packed innards of the Mini seems like a daunting task.
-Fortunately <a href="http://www.macsales.com" target="_blank">OWC</a> comes to the rescue by providing a prepackaged solution.
+Fortunately [OWC](http://www.macsales.com) comes to the rescue by providing a prepackaged solution.

-The <a href="http://eshop.macsales.com/item/OWC/DIYIMM11D2" target="_blank">OWC hard drive upgrade kit</a> for the Mini (2011-2012) comes with a flex cable to connect the hard drive, screws and tools.
+The [OWC hard drive upgrade kit](http://eshop.macsales.com/item/OWC/DIYIMM11D2) for the Mini (2011-2012) comes with a flex cable to connect the hard drive, screws and tools.
 The cost for the kit is only a few dollars more than what you'd have to spend to buy the flex cable separately.

 I also got an SSD from OWC.
 OWC's in-house brand, Mercury Electra, is highly rated and assembled in the USA.
 I always look for something that's at least partially made in the USA whenever that's an option, even if it costs more.